-A Green Team was established in early 2022 to input into our Sustainability Strategy and Action Plans.
-The team is comprised of employees from across the organisation.
+A Green Team was established in early 2022 and is comprised of employees from across the organisation.

-The Green Team will primarily focus on employee training and engagement activities and gathering employee input and ideas linked to this Climate Action Roadmap and our new Sustainability Strategy and Action Plans.
+The Green Team will primarily focus on employee training and engagement activities and gathering employee input and ideas linked to this Climate Action Roadmap and our Sustainability Strategy and Action Plans.